wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-phone-numbers/includes/02-evaluate-microsoft-teams-calling-solutions.md

 Operator Connect provides the following functionality:

-- **Leverage existing contracts, or find a new operator.** An organization can keep its preferred operator and contracts, or choose a new one from a selection of participating operators to meet its business needs.
+- **Leverage existing contracts, or find a new operator**.
+An organization can keep its preferred operator and contracts, or choose a new one from a selection of participating operators to meet its business needs.

-- **Operator-managed infrastructure.** An organization's operator manages the PSTN calling services and Session Border Controllers (SBCs), allowing the company to save on hardware purchase and management.
+- **Operator-managed infrastructure**.
+An organization's operator manages the PSTN calling services and Session Border Controllers (SBCs), allowing the company to save on hardware purchase and management.

-- **Faster, easier deployment.** An organization can quickly connect to its operator and assign phone numbers to users -– all from the Teams Admin Center.
+- **Faster, easier deployment**.
+An organization can quickly connect to its operator and assign phone numbers to users -– all from the Teams Admin Center.

-- **Enhanced support and reliability.** Operators provide technical support and shared service level agreements to improve support service, while direct peering powered by Azure creates a one-to-one network connection for enhanced reliability.
+- **Enhanced support and reliability**.
+Operators provide technical support and shared service level agreements to improve support service, while direct peering powered by Azure creates a one-to-one network connection for enhanced reliability.

 ‎:::image type="content" source="../media/operator-connect.png" alt-text="Phone System with Operator Connect":::